-Medical cannabis is subject to the reduced sales tax rate on food and drugs at a composite rate of 2.25% in Chicago.
+Medical cannabis is subject to the reduced sales tax rate on food and drugs at a composite rate of 2.25% in Chicago, consisting of 1.0% distributed to municipalities and 1.25% to the Regional Transit Authority.
 See the sales tax on food and drugs section above for additional details.
-Additionally, medical cannabis is subject to the cultivation privilege tax at a rate of 7.0% of the sales price per ounce though it is paid by a dispensing organization or other wholesale purchaser, not directly by the consumer.
+Additionally, medical cannabis is subject to the cultivation privilege tax at a rate of 7.0% of the sales price per ounce, though it is paid by a dispensing organization or other wholesale purchaser and not directly by the consumer.

-Medical cannabis patients must apply for a registration card, which is subject to an application fee of \$50-250, depending on the number of years the card is valid and whether the patient qualifies for a reduced application fee.12
+Medical cannabis patients must apply for a registration card, which is subject to an application fee of \$25-125, depending on the number of years the card is valid and whether the patient qualifies for a reduced application fee.14

-Recreational Cannabis Taxes
+Adult Use Cannabis Taxes

-Recreational cannabis is subject to excise taxation, as well as the retailers' occupation tax (sales tax) and a special local cannabis retailers' occupation tax (cannabis sales tax).
+Adult use cannabis is subject to excise taxation, as well as the retailers' occupation tax (sales tax) and a special local cannabis retailers' occupation tax (cannabis sales tax).
 The excise tax is based upon the tetrahydrocannabinol (THC) level and whether the product is flower or an infusion.
 THC is the main psychoactive compound in cannabis.